Sheli McCoy: Personal life

 Standing roughly 5 ft 7 in tall, McCoy trains up to 16–19 hours per week to maintain her physique.
-Her training program relies on strength, power, agility, and flexibility and mobility, for gymnastics.
-Outside weight training and coaching, she enjoys outdoors golfing.
+Her training programme relies on strength, power, agility, and flexibility and mobility, for gymnastics.
+Outside weight training and coaching, she enjoys golfing.

 Her parents were both army sergeants.
 Her mother, Kaz, was in the Royal Signals and her father, Sean, was in the Scots Guards.
 She has a brother.
-Her father died in a car accident when she was three years-old.
+Her father died in a car accident when she was three years old.
 She is the co-owner of a gym in Dundee alongside former professional ice hockey player Sam McCluskey.
-She also is a qualified sports rehabilitation therapist.
+She is also a qualified sports rehabilitation therapist.
 She is teetotal.

-She has opened about being a victim of domestic abuse during her previous relationship, which has inspired her to the career of becoming a fitness champion.
+She has been open about being a victim of domestic abuse during a previous relationship, which inspired her to become a fitness champion.